 This is known as our With-Profits Fund.
 The With-Profits Fund is a single fund that is invested across a broad range of assets with the aim of increasing the value of your investment through the payment of annual bonuses.
 It usually invests primarily in stocks and shares with the aim of achieving higher growth over the medium to long-term.

-Here at Shepherds Friendly we are proud to say that we have paid a 3% bonus into our ISAs for the past 9 years, and with the uncertainty of the economy at the moment, we believe this is something to shout about.
+Here at Shepherds Friendly we are proud to say that we have paid a 3% bonus into our ISAs for the past 9 years, and with the uncertainty of the economy right now, we believe this is something to shout about.
 Being a friendly society is one of the reasons why we can provide this excellent customer service to our members.

 Is investing with a friendly society a sensible option?

 In today’s uncertain financial climate, many people believe friendly societies offer a sensible option.
-Friendly societies don’t have external investment, and as such they don’t have anyone else to pay any of the profit they make to, and this means you could potentially make more from the money you invest than with a company that is not a mutual.
+Friendly societies don’t have external investment, so they don’t have anyone else to pay profits they make to, which means you could potentially make more from the money you invest than with a company that is not a mutual.

 Related: Find out about the history of Shepherds Friendly

-Shepherds Friendly Society was founded on Christmas day in 1826, as a sickness and benefits society.
-We were an amalgamation of various fraternal groups, including the Royal Shepherds Sanctuary Benefits Society and the Ancient order of Shepherds.
+Shepherds Friendly Society was founded on Christmas Day in 1826, as a sickness and benefits society.
+We’re an amalgamation of various fraternal groups, including the Royal Shepherds Sanctuary Benefits Society and the Ancient order of Shepherds.

-Our founders believed in forming a mutually beneficial society, within which they could all invest regularly, and that would then support them financially in the event that sickness or injury prevented them from working and they lost their income.
+Our founders believed in forming a mutually beneficial society, within which they could all invest regularly, and that would then support them financially if sickness or injury prevents them from working and they lose their income.

-We are all about helping members to help themselves financially, to make a positive impact on their lives.
-The main aims of Shepherds Friendly reflect all that is expected of a friendly society.
-Our number one goal is put our members at the heart of everything that we do, to ensure that they get the best service possible and the best returns on their investment that we can offer.
+We are all about helping members financially to make a positive impact on their lives.
+The main aims of Shepherds Friendly reflect everything expected of a friendly society.
+Our number one goal is put our members at the heart of everything that we do, to give them the best service possible and the best returns on their investment that we can offer.

-If you would like an idea on what plan might be best to suit your needs, view our savings plan to discover what options are available, whether you’re looking to start a savings plan for yourself or for a child.
+If you would like an idea on what plan might be best for you, view our ISAs and investments to discover what options are available, whether you’re looking to start a savings plan for yourself or for a child.

 As a financial mutual society, we are a member of the Association of Financial Mutuals (AFM).
 The AFM is the trade body that represents mutual insurers in the UK.
-You can use the AFM website to find out more about the benefits of mutuality, and to see the importance of mutuals to the wider economy in the UK.
+Visit the AFM website to find out more about the benefits of mutuality, and how important they are to the UK economy.